MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 3. In the **Protocol** section, select **Remote SharePoint**.

-4. In the **Remote Service URL** section, enter the address of the root site collection in SharePoint that you want to get search results from.
+4. In the **Remote Service URL** section, enter the address of the root site collection in SharePoint in Microsoft 365 that you want to get search results from.

-    The address of the root site collection in SharePoint is typically of the form https:// _tenant_name_.sharepoint.com, where  _tenant_name_ is the name of the Microsoft 365 organization.
+    The address of the root site collection in SharePoint in Microsoft 365 is typically of the form https:// _tenant_name_.sharepoint.com, where  _tenant_name_ is the name of the Microsoft 365 organization.

 5. In the **Type** section, select **SharePoint Search Results**.